Chapter 1

 The rabbi asks a question about transubstantiation, the transforming of bread and wine into the body and blood of Christ, and what does it mean to Catholics?

 Why ask me such weighty theological questions?
 It’s beyond my comprehension, I don’t understand these mysteries any better than you do.
-What about
+What about my body and blood?

 She says, "While the body and blood of Christ may appear to be bread and wine, Catholics accept on faith that the transformation has physically taken place."